-Specialty coffee is scored on a 100-point scoring system.
-Coffee scoring above 80 points is considered specialty coffee (how good it tastes) and by origin (traceability).
-We would like to add a third criteria for specialty coffee - namely the actual taste when served in the cup as the taste can be lessened during storage, roast, brewing, etc.
+Coffee is scored on a 100-point scoring system.
+Coffee scoring above 80 points is considered 'very good' coffee (how good it tastes) and by origin (traceability).
+We would like to add a third criteria for coffee - namely the actual taste when served in the cup as the taste can be lessened during storage, roast, brewing, etc.

 World class evaluation process